chumaltd/luca/lucabook/README.md

 CSV label is matched with n-gram, and converted to mostly like account.
 If no code matched, `10XX/50XX UNSETTLED_IMPORT` will be assigned.

-Example setting as bellows will convert CSV record with 'CandSCompany' into 'Account payable - trade'.
+Following example setting will convert CSV record with 'CandSCompany' into 'Account payable - trade'.

 ```
 definitions: